Rib Fracture

 Complications

-Most complications from rib fractures result from concomitant injuries.
-Isolated rib fractures are painful but rarely cause complications.
-However, inspiratory splinting (incomplete inspiration due to pain) can cause atelectasis and pneumonia, especially in older patients or patients with multiple fractures.
-As a result, older patients have high mortality rates (up to 20%) when presenting with multiple rib fractures.
-Young healthy patients and those with 1 or 2 rib fractures rarely develop these complications.
+Complications from rib fractures can be due to pain associated with the rib fractures or result from concomitant injuries.
+Inspiratory splinting (incomplete inspiration due to pain) can cause atelectasis and pneumonia, especially in older patients or patients with multiple fractures.
+As a result, older patients have high mortality rates (up to 20%) when presenting with multiple rib fractures (1).
+Young healthy patients and those with 1 or 2 rib fractures are less likely to develop these complications.

 Symptoms and Signs of Rib Fracture

-Pain is severe, is aggravated by movement of the trunk (including coughing or deep breathing), and lasts for several weeks.
-The affected ribs are quite tender; sometimes the clinician can detect crepitance over the affected rib as the fracture segment moves during palpation.
+Pain is severe, is aggravated by movement of the trunk (including coughing or deep breathing), and lasts for several weeks to months.
+The affected ribs are quite tender to palpation and sometimes the clinician can detect crepitance over the affected rib as the fracture segment moves during palpation.

 Diagnosis of Rib Fracture